 Writing effective EDI statements (seminar) – EDI statements are now required for tricouncil funding applications but most scientists do not know what goes into one.
 Additionally, scientists who are used to working with facts and figures cannot adequately write these statements without knowing what the literature says about EDI in science.
 This seminar will provide researchers with the knowledge to write outstanding EDI statements, all based on the scientific literature.
 It includes information about the productivity benefits of diverse scientific teams, the current numbers for diversity in Canadian STEM, and the controlled studies demonstrating bias in STEM.
 We will also discuss mechanisms for integrating good EDI principles with the daily lab environment and how to incorporate this information into effective EDI statements.

-General Seminar – The lack of diversity in work spaces decreases productivity for everyone, not just those who are underrepresented.
+General Seminar – There is a profound lack of diversity in science labs and classrooms, which has a negative impact on productivity.
 Scientific research demonstrates that diverse groups are more creative and better able to solve problems.
 Though the perception is that things are improving, NSERC’s recently released report shows that attrition rates in Canadian STEM fields are higher for women than for men at all career stages and that the percentage of women has not changed substantially in the last 15 years.
 Racialized and Indigenous people are also underrepresented at Canadian universities.
 This seminar will explore the scientific research behind discrimination, including both overt and unconscious bias, and provide ideas for how to improve EDI in our everyday lives.

 Faculty Seminar – NSERC now requires an Equity, Diversity and Inclusion statement on its applications and CIHR wants to know how you are incorporating sex and gender into your research but most faculty don’t even know what EDI is.
 This seminar takes the information provided in the general seminar and applies it to a faculty-specific audience, with a focus on the scientific research surrounding EDI in hiring, writing reference letters, reviewing grants, and managing trainees.
 Also included are tips and tricks for incorporating EDI into grant applications.